farcasterxyz/protocol/docs/SPECIFICATION.md

 1. If `m.data.timestamp` values are distinct, discard the message with the lower timestamp.
 2. If `m.data.timestamp` values are identical, discard the message with the lower lexicographical order.

-The UserData CRDT has a per-user size limit of 100, even though this is practically unreachable with the current schema.
+The UserData CRDT has a per-unit size limit of 50, even though this is practically unreachable with the current schema.

-### 2.1.4 Cast CRDT
+### 3.1.3 Cast CRDT

 The Cast CRDT validates and accepts CastAdd and CastRemove messages.
 The CRDT also ensures that the message `m` passes these validations: